aphasmayra/aphasmayra/README.md

 - ✋ Hallo, I’m @aphasmayra
 - ❤️ I love programming, sashiko and sourdough.
 - 📚 I’m currently learning Javascript, PHP, Java and MySQL.
 Loving it so far.
 - 🤝 Looking forward to collaborating in the future.
-But I wanna get the basics in first.
+But I wanna get the basics in first!
 - 📫 Reach out on Twitter: @aphasmayra

 <!---